Hillside Avenue buses: Q82

 The Q82 begins at the 168th Street Bus Terminal, turns north on 168th Street and proceeds east along Hillside Avenue.
 At 212th Street, the route turns south taking over operations from the Q36.
 The route then turns east on Jamaica Avenue and then south along Hempstead Avenue where it continues until terminating at the UBS Arena.

+When school is in session, one trip to Jamaica departs at 2:30pm from Jean Nuzzi Intermediate School, located at 213th Street/92nd Avenue.
+It heads to 212th Street via 92nd Avenue and makes the same “rush” stops as regular service.
+This service was formally provided by the Q36 until its reroute to Springfield Boulevard.

 Other local bus service

 Hillside Avenue is also served by the following: